ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 * A creature that is wearing an Armor Set with zero Cold Resistance gains the Freezing condition with a rank equal to the Cold Pressure they receive.
 * On the World’s Turn, a creature loses vigor equal to the rank of this condition.
-If a creature’s vigor is reduced to zero, then the creature receives Wounds equal to the rank of this condition instead.
+If a creature’s vigor is reduced to zero, then the creature receives Health equal to the rank of this condition instead.
 * Freezing creatures have their Physical Aspects hindered equal to the rank of this condition.